sehilnlf/sehilnlf/README.md

 ### About Me

-Hi everyone,

-My name is Linh, a Data Science and Artificial Intelligence student at Hanoi University of Science and Technology.
+Hi everyone, my name is Linh, a Data Science and Artificial Intelligence student at Hanoi University of Science and Technology.
 I am currently passionate about exploring and applying AI and Machine Learning knowledge to solve real-world problems.

 ### Skills and Expertise:
 - **Computer Vision**: Experienced in using libraries like OpenCV, TensorFlow, and PyTorch for image and video processing and analysis.